Władysław III of Poland: Battle at Varna, disappearance and succession, 1444-1447

 Imaginary Ottoman miniature depicting Murad II and Władysław III's beheading, held at Topkapı Palace.

 The Venetian treachery placed the large Ottoman army of around 60,000 men in proximity to the unsuspecting 16,000 crusaders, almost outnumbering the Christians by three to one.
 The crusader fleet, largely manned by Venetian mercenaries and sailors, did not engage in direct combat and desisted from sailing into the Black Sea.
 Thereafter, the battle began on 10 November 1444 at Varna, Bulgaria; the crusaders were initially successful in defending against Ottoman assaults and Murad sustained heavy losses.
 Acts of heroism were abundant on the Christian side, almost making up for the lack of men; as was the courage displayed on the battlefield by John Hunyadi.
 Murad was wary of the battle at first and contemplated escaping when the crusaders took the left flank, but the Janissaries restrained him.

-Hunyadi is purported to have proposed that the Christian left assists the right flank to move the Turks out of position, and stated that "the son of Osman's army shall be defeated".
+Hunyadi is purported to have proposed that the Christian left assist the right flank to move the Turks out of position, and stated that "the son of Osman's army shall be defeated".
 The Ottoman troops under Hadım Şehabeddin of Rumelia began to break and some fled the battle, though the Turkish resistance was fierce.
-One of the crusaders, Andreas de Pallatio, later wrote in his memoirs that Władysław seized the initiative on the Christian right flank and tore into Şehabeddin's ranks like "a new Caesar", pushing the Rumelians up the valley's slope.
+One of the crusaders, Andreas de Pallatio, later wrote in his memoirs that Władysław III seized the initiative on the Christian right flank and tore into Şehabeddin's ranks like "a new Caesar", pushing the Rumelians up the valley's slope.
 Many of the novice yet still elite Janissaries and azebs were driven back.
 Pallatio also notes that the size of Murad's army was too great to counter and it seemed as if the Christian offensive barely inflicted any major casualties.
-Władysław's men quickly became exhausted, with many wounded by arrows and battered, including Hunyadi.
+Władysław III's men quickly became exhausted, with many wounded by arrows and battered, including Hunyadi.
 In spite of this, the majority of the Ottoman army either fled or was dead.
 Consequently, Murad decided to seek refuge in his fortified encampment in the rear.